Montana’s 2014 Centenarian’s Search

 Each year at the Governor's Conference on Aging, we want to recognize our centenarians.
 Even if we have honored or recognized them before, we want to continue to acknowledge their achieving centenarian status and each year over 100 is an amazing accomplishment.

-In January, 2014 we will continue the process again to identify and recognize Montana’s centenarians, those who will be 100 in 2014, as well as all those who are over 100.
+In January of each year, we continue the process to identify and recognize Montana’s centenarians, those who will reach the age 100 this year, as well as all those who are over 100.

 Please send your centenarian information to: